Indian Immigration Services Team

 12. Bagh Caves, Madhya Pradesh

-The Bagh Caves are a group of nine Buddhist rock-cut monasteries (viharas) on the southern slopes of the Vindhya mountain ranges in Madhya Pradesh, dating from the 4th to 6th centuries CE.
-The caves are mainly Buddhist in origin and were the former viharas (monastic dwellings), which doubled as centers of learning and meditation.
-Their most celebrated feature is the series of murals painted in tempera technique, stylistically similar to those at Ajanta, depicting Jataka tales, scenes of daily life, and Buddhist iconography.
+The Bagh Caves are a series of nine Buddhist rock-cut monasteries (viharas) located on the southern side of the Vindhya mountain ranges in Madhya Pradesh, dated between the 4th and 6th centuries CE.
+The caves are predominantly of Buddhist origin, and they were the old viharas (monasteries), which also served as centers of learning and meditation.
+Their best-known characteristic is the sequence of tempera-painted murals in an Ajanta-like style portraying Jataka stories, everyday scenes, and Buddhist iconography.

-Although many paintings have faded with time, several surviving fragments were removed in 1982 and are now preserved at the Gujari Mahal Archaeological Museum in Gwalior and displayed at the State Museum in Bhopal, ensuring their protection and public access.
-The caves depict stories in the Jataka tales, everyday life, and Buddhist imagery, which manifests showing master craftsmanship.
-Bagh caves are an important connection to the past of the Indian historical, artistic, and spiritual cultures.
+Whereas most paintings have been lost over time, a few of the preserved pieces were excavated in 1982 and are now held at the Gujari Mahal Archaeological Museum of Gwalior and on display in the State Museum of Bhopal, which protects the paintings and makes them available to the population.
+The caves are painted with stories of the Jatakas, daily life, and Buddhist designs, which show master carvings.
+Another significant linkage to the past of the Indian historical, artistic, and spiritual cultures is the Bagh Caves.

 Bagh Caves, in Madhya Pradesh, are a complex of nine Buddhist caves that were built around the 6th century A.D. on the bank of the Bagh river